CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 * Is Netflow version 9 (RFC 3954) usable for information flow control?
 * Are access control mechanisms available?
 * Are mechanisms integrated for an application-based implementation of Quality of Service?
-Some wireless LAN components can be configured wirelessly directly over the WLAN.
+Some WLAN components can be configured wirelessly directly via the WLAN.
 If this feature is an integral part of the components, it should be shut down to minimize risk.
 In order to implement established role and authorization concepts in the institution, administration access to WLAN components may only be possible for authorized persons.

 As part of the procurement process, it should also be checked whether all WLAN components work correctly with the established network, security, authentication, monitoring and logging infrastructures.
 This includes z.
 For example:

 * The authentication methods used in the WLAN must be supported by the operating systems and the hardware of the clients, the access points, the network management systems and the authentication servers.
-* If authentication in the WLAN complies with IEEE 802.1X, the access points must support the authentication methods of the EAP family and correctly process the information communicated within IEEE 802.1X.
+* If the WLAN complies with IEEE 802.1X, the access points must support the authentication methods of the EAP family and correctly process the information communicated within IEEE 802.1X.
 * In addition, it must be checked whether the authentication requests can be passed on to a central user database using secure query methods.
 If it is planned to establish a larger WLAN infrastructure, it should be checked by means of an appropriate test, whether the defined and documented requirements are met before the infrastructure is finally procured.